-They can be practiced for immediate symptomatic relief from peripheral neuropathy, and low impact daily exercise will lessen the long-term effects of nerve damage as well.
+They can be practiced for immediate symptomatic relief from peripheral neuropathy, and daily exercise will lessen the long-term effects of nerve damage as well.

 While diabetic nerve damage can't be reversed, other types of neuropathy do hold the potential for nerve regeneration if the patient exercises diligently in combination with using other methods of treatment including the right diet and healthy supplements.